 The solution proposes a new procedure to allow flexibility in communication/media routing for the use case when MC service users enter during their whole mission multiple MC systems and those MC systems are interconnected.
 The MC user information retrieval allows real time lookup of current MC service user migration status and corresponding necessary routing information to reach migrated MC service users.
 The communication and the corresponding media can be directly routed towards the MC system where the migrated MC service resides bypassing the Primary MC system of the migrated MC service user.

 This solution impacts current assumed call flow processing at the MC service server (MO side) where in the MC service server does not forward the call request to the home MC system of the addressed MC service user and the media routing is always directly between the originated MC system 1 (call originator) and the terminating MC system 3 (migrated MC service user).

+The proposed procedure and corresponding flows can be used independent from the MC service.

 7.8 Private call using functional alias towards a partner MC system